Jackson-Boyd - Mississippi's Best Community Newspaper

 Chris Dollar and Vickie Thompson of Clayton, Louisiana, announce the engagement of their daughter, Taylor Alyss Jackson to Hunter Aaron Boyd, son of Mr. and Mrs. Daniel Boyd of Vidalia.

-She is a graduate of Sicily Island High School in Sicily Island, Louisiana, and is a graduate of Pineville Beauty School in Pineville, Louisiana.
+She is a graduate of Sicily Island High School in Sicily Island, Louisiana, and is attending Pineville Beauty School in Pineville, Louisiana.

 She is employed by 100 Main in Natchez.